Medog Hydropower Station: Impact on flow

 According to Chinese officials, the dams being constructed on the Yarlung Tsangpo are of the run-of-the-river type, in which water is diverted through tunnels to a lower elevation to generate electricity and then returned to the river.
 Such systems do not store significant volumes of water for extended periods, unlike large reservoir-based dams capable of extensive flow regulation.

 Although the Yarlung Tsangpo originates inside Tibet, within Chinese borders, the majority of the Brahmaputra River's annual discharge (65–70%) is generated within India, primarily through monsoon rainfall and tributaries.
 Scientific studies also estimate that only about 25% of the river's total flow originates from snow and glacial melt in the upper Tibetan reaches.
 Due to this hydrological profile, upstream hydropower infrastructure, such as the Medog Hydropower Station, is expected to have a limited effect on downstream flows.
 Assam Chief Minister Himanta Biswa Sarma has remarked that the Brahmaputra is predominantly a rain-fed Indian river system, and has suggested that even if China were to reduce upstream flow, it might in fact potentially help mitigate the annual floods in Assam, which displace hundreds of thousands of people and destroy livelihoods.

 However, there have been raised concerns in India and Bangladesh, downstream nations that rely on the river.
 While China assures that the project will not impede water flow, India is concerned about potential impacts on water supply and flooding.

 Criticism

 The project has faced resistance from various parties, which include environmental organizations, downstream nations, and Tibetan rights groups.
 Similar hydroelectric developments in Tibet have previously sparked protests, including recent demonstrations against the Kamtok Dam project on the Drichu/Yangtze River that led to over 1,000 arrests.
 India and Bangladesh have also voiced apprehension about the project's potential effects on their water resources.

+CNN reported that Chinese leader Xi Jinping called for the project to be advanced "forcefully, systematically, and effectively" during a visit earlier in 2025 to Tibet.